 What is the purpose of an individual development plan?

-The purpose of an individual development plan is to help employees grow in a structured, measurable way while helping managers guide development more effectively.
+The purpose of an individual development plan is to help employees grow their skills, prepare for future opportunities, and achieve career goals in a structured way.

-What is the best format for an IDP template?
+What is the best format for an individual development plan template?

-The best format depends on how the plan will be used.
-Excel works well for tracking, Google Docs works well for collaboration, and Word works well for formal documentation.
+The best format depends on how the development plan will be created, shared, and tracked.

 How often should an IDP be reviewed?